-Imagine it’s ten years from now, and you are reading an article in a magazine about your company.
+- Imagine it’s ten years from now.
+You are reading an article in a magazine about your company.
 What successes have you had?
 What can you attribute the success to?

-Think about what is important to your organization.
-List the top five of these.
+- Think about what is important to your organization.
+List your top five.

 You now should have a good start on your customer-centered vision.
 Take a few moments and write it down.

 There isn’t anything that makes a customer angrier than someone saying, “I’m sorry, that’s our policy.”
 In many cases policies exist because “that’s the way we’ve always done it before.”

 Take an inventory of your organization’s policies.
 Do they facilitate customer satisfaction or do they only erect barriers and cause customer frustration?
 If you’re having difficulty identifying these “unfriendly” policies, review your customer complaints and assessments.